How to apply

 Stage 2: Selection

-Shortlisted candidates are invited to Wellington for a two-day selection process.
+Shortlisted candidates are invited to participate in online interviews.

-- Key information about VSA's development programme and potential assignment location.
+- During the interview process you will be given information about VSA’s development programme and country information

 Stage 3: Pre-departure

-If selected for a VSA assignment, our staff will assist you to complete pre-departure processes.
+If you are selected for an in-country assignment our staff will assist you to complete the pre-departure process including:

 - Immigration and police checks